Stone Poneys: Later incarnations

-By late 1967, Linda Ronstadt began recruiting musicians to assist in the studio and also on the road.
+By late 1967, Ronstadt began recruiting musicians to assist in the studio and also on the road.
 One of the first was an old friend from Tucson, Shep Cooke.
 He had already turned down Ronstadt's invitation to join Stone Poneys twice (in 1966 and also in early 1967); when she asked him again in late 1967: "Something told me I'd better not decline a third time.
 'Different Drum' was climbing up the charts, and I couldn't refuse.
 So I joined the Stone Poneys in November 1967."
 Another latter-day member of Stone Poneys was Kit Alderson, who would later help train Joaquin Phoenix and Reese Witherspoon in the guitar and autoharp, respectively, for their work in the 2005 Johnny Cash/June Carter Cash biopic film Walk the Line.
-By November 1968, a different group of musicians were billing themselves as the Stone Poneys.
-Joining Ronstadt was guitarist John Forsha – who was also a session player on the band's first two albums – drummer John Ware, bassist John Keski, steel guitarist Herb Steiner, and drummer Bill Martin.
+By November 1968, a different group of musicians were billing themselves as The Stone Poneys.
+Joining Ronstadt was guitarist John Forsha–who was also a session player on the band's first two albums–drummer John Ware, bassist John Keski, steel guitarist Herb Steiner, and drummer Bill Martin.

 Purists might contend that these Stone Poneys were not the real band, only backing musicians for Linda Ronstadt; however, they were still being billed as Stone Poneys, and many of the musicians still view themselves as "ex-Stone Poneys".
 Shep Cooke fondly remembers his time with the band: "We rehearsed like crazy, finished the third Stone Poney album, toured the entire country for 2½ months, played on Joey Bishop's and Johnny Carson's TV shows*, went crazy for lack of sleep, and parted company (after the last gig in late 1968) reasonably good friends but a little disillusioned about 'the big time'."

-(*There was never a 'Tonight Show' Stone Poneys appearance aired.
-Linda first appeared on the late night talk show in 1969.
+(*A Tonight Show Stone Poneys appearance never aired.
+Ronstadt first appeared on the late night talk show in 1969.
 Her second appearance wasn't until 1983.)

 Post break-up

-Despite the lack of big hits, Linda Ronstadt was becoming increasingly well known following the success of "Different Drum", and in 1969 she officially went solo with her album Hand Sown...Home Grown.
-However, beginning in the mid-1970s, Kenny Edwards recorded and toured with Linda for about 10 years.
-In 2007, Linda Ronstadt reconnected with Bob Kimmel in Tucson and sang harmony vocals on one of Kimmel's songs, "Into the Arms of Love" that was included on a CD released that year by his new band, BK Special.
+Despite the lack of big hits, Ronstadt was becoming increasingly well known following the success of "Different Drum", and in 1969 she officially went solo with her album Hand Sown...Home Grown.
+However, beginning in the mid-1970s, Edwards recorded and toured with Linda for about 10 years.
+In 2007, Ronstadt reconnected with Kimmel in Tucson and sang harmony vocals on one of Kimmel's songs, "Into the Arms of Love" that was included on a CD released that year by his new band, BK Special.